Engaging with LDAC

 The style of working with subcommittees is largely determined by agencies' needs in each case.
 Subcommittees can work flexibly to take into account timeframes and other factors in the development of legislation.
 Agencies can engage with subcommittees by meeting in person, phone, or seeking email advice.
 Generally, a subcommittee will meet with an agency two to three times over the course of developing legislation.

 Subcommittees will usually focus on matters identified by agencies in the initial meeting.
 The role of LDAC and its subcommittees is advisory, and agencies determine whether or how to implement its advice.
-However, the Committee may make reports to the Attorney-General if it considers that a significant and unjustifiable departure from the LAC Guidelines (2014 edition) has occurred.
+However, the Committee may make reports to the Attorney-General if it considers that a significant and unjustifiable departure from the Legislation Guidelines (2018 edition) has occurred.

-Certifying compliance with the LAC Guidelines (2014 edition)
+Indicating compliance with the Legislation Guidelines (2018 edition)

-Ministers and their officials must identify in Cabinet papers seeking approval of Bills for introduction (external link) or authorisation for submitting regulations to the Executive Council (external link) whether any aspects of the legislation depart from the default principles in the LAC Guidelines (2014 edition).
+Ministers and their officials must indentify in Cabinet papers seeking approval of Bills for introduction (external link) or authorisation for submitting regulations to the Executive Council (external link) whether any aspects of the legislation depart from the default principles in the Legislation Guidelines (2018 edition).
 Cabinet papers must explain and justify any departures.

 For further information about working with LDAC or questions about whether engagement with LDAC is appropriate, please contact the LDAC Secretary.